qflowsystems/docs.qflow.com/docs/using-add-ins/pdf-security.md

 ## Already Signed

-Documents that are added to Q-Action without any signatures, then checked out and signed and check back in again, will work just like unprotected documents.
+Documents that are added to QAction without any signatures, then checked out and signed and check back in again, will work just like unprotected documents.

-However, when a document is _added_ to Q-Action that _already_ has a signature on it, there are some functions that Q-Action is unable to perform on the document, which affects the way the add-in will work.
+However, when a document is _added_ to QAction that _already_ has a signature on it, there are some functions that QAction is unable to perform on the document, which affects the way the add-in will work.

 In particular, when the user checks out a document that was already signed when it was added, and then opens the document in Acrobat, the add-in is not able to finish the check out process automatically, and the user must intervene.
-In these situations, when the user first opens the Q-Action Menus, there will be a Finish Check Out menu item instead of the usual Check In etc.
+In these situations, when the user first opens the QAction Menus, there will be a Finish Check Out menu item instead of the usual Check In etc.

 ![](/assets/images/finish-checkout-menu-item.png)